DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we show some numerical performance of Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2}.
+In this section, we show some numerical performance of Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2} under the theoretical satisfaction of parameters in the algorithms.
+All our computational results are obtained by running MATLAB 2016b on a MacBook Pro (2.30 GHz, 8.00 GB RAM).
 In the following, Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2} are denoted as Alg.\ref{g0palg1} and Alg.\ref{g0palg2}.
-Let MSE$(y)=\|y-x\|^2/n$ denote the mean squared error of $y$ to the original signal $x\in\mathbb{R}^n$ and PSNR $=10\log\frac{V^2}{MSE}$ denote the peak signal-to-noise ratio, where $V$ is the maximum absolute value of the reconstruction.
+For the original vector $x\in\mathbb{R}^n$ and recovered vector $y\in\mathbb{R}^n$, let MSE$=\|y-x\|^2/n$ denote the mean squared error of $y$ to $x$ and PSNR$=-10\lg$MSE denote the peak signal-to-noise ratio of $y$ to $x$.